 An employee may be eligible to receive up to 40 hours of donated bereavement leave to be used consecutively.
 To qualify for donated bereavement leave, the employee must exhaust all paid bereavement leave and all accumulated leave including sick and vacation leave, compensatory time, and personal business leave.

 Donated bereavement leave can impact long- and short-time disability benefits.
-Before applying for donated leave while receiving disability benefits, consult the agency payroll office for information on how donated bereavement leave will impact the employee’s specific circumstances.
+Before applying for donated leave while receiving disability benefits.
+It is the employees’ responsibility to consult their agency payroll office for information on how donated bereavement leave will impact their specific circumstances.

-An employee must submit a written request to the appointing authority or designee in order to request donated bereavement leave.
+An employee may submit a request for donated leave within the DAS Human Resources Information System (HRIS).
+If an employee is unable to submit a request within the HRIS, an appointing authority may accept a written request from the employee.

 Donated bereavement leave is transferred to the requesting employee’s sick leave account.
 Donated hours are based on the conversion of the donor’s salary rate to sick leave hours at the recipient’s base rate of pay.
 Sick leave with pay is considered “time worked” for leave accrual and holiday pay.